 The Ancient Art Midwifery Studies Program is broken up into two phases.

-Phase 1 is Beginning Midwifery Studies (BMS)
+Phase 1 is Beginning Midwifery Studies (BMS) and intro to Midwifery (ITM)

 Phase 2 is Advanced Midwifery Studies (AMS).